 - Began to establish relationships with APA Government Relations Office and Center for Psychology and Health leadership with Pat Kobor, Senior Scientist, at the Science Directorate of APA.
 Teresa Fecteau, who will be an on-going member of the new Health Policy Council, is working with Pat Kobor to develop a list and materials of experts in our field especially in the areas of diabetes, obesity, exercise and diet adherence.

-*Check out the recent Translational Behavioral Medicine publication here.
+*Read a recent Translational Behavioral Medicine publication here.

-*Download the FInal MDPP Comments SfHP and SBM 2016
+*Download the Final MDPP Comments SfHP and SBM 2016